How to help your friend through a divorce

 Discretion is a crucial part of being a supportive friend

 We all know that when gossip passes from one person to another, it can get distorted.
-In a highly emotionally charged state, which divorcing couples generally are, hearing gossip about yourself can be very hurtful, damaging and create a far more acrimonious situation.
+In a highly emotionally charged state, which divorcing couples generally are, hearing gossip about yourself can be very hurtful and damaging and create a far more acrimonious situation.
 If your partner is friends with the ex, make a pact with your partner that you will not discuss what you have been told in confidence.
 If you’re not told anything, then you can’t accidentally repeat it.

 Going out as a single person can be daunting